 “It’s okay; there’s nothing wrong with you.
 You just had a panic attack.”

-If you are very accepting of this information, or if it gives you some sort of relief or explanation regarding what has just happened to you, you may never experience an attack again or as severe.
+If you accept this information, or if it gives you some relief or explanation regarding what has just happened to you, you may never experience an attack again or as severe.

 More than likely, though, it is tough for your brain to understand that what you have just experienced is “just a panic attack.”

 Without fear, your panic attacks will stop.

 Any sensation in your body can spark thought processes you would rather not have.
 You might feel your heart beating and think you will have a heart attack.

 Afraid of the sensations in your body.
 This is one of the most uncomfortable fears.
 You become terrified of what is happening in your body.
 Scared when it is happening and living in fear of it happening again.

 If you have panic attacks in your sleep, you wait until they exhaust you before going to bed.
 When you lie down, you may feel your heart pounding and hear it beating in your ear against the pillow.